-(b) ((Exemption)) A one year "use permit" for vessels thirty feet or longer. ((Effective July 1, 2007, SHB 1002, chapter 22, Laws of 2007, a)) RCW 82.08.700 and 82.12.700 provide the retail sales and use tax ((exemption is available)) exemptions for sales of vessels thirty feet or longer to individuals who are nonresidents of Washington.

-(i) Exemption requirements.
-The following requirements must be met in order for an individual to claim ((this exemption)) these exemptions:
+- (b) A one year "use permit" for vessels ((thirty)) $\underline{30}$ feet or longer.
+RCW 82.08.700 and 82.12.700 provide the retail sales and use tax exemptions for sales of vessels ((thirty)) $\underline{30}$ feet or longer to individuals who are nonresidents of Washington. - (i) Exemption requirements.
+The following requirements must be met ((in order)) for an individual to claim these exemptions:

-(A) The individual must provide valid proof of nonresidency at the time of purchase;

-(B) The vessel purchased must measure at least thirty feet in length; and

-(C) The individual must obtain a valid use permit from the vessel dealer authorized to sell use permits.

-(ii) Valid proof of nonresidency.
-An individual may prove nonresidency with identification that:

-(A) Includes a photograph of the individual;

-(B) Is issued by the jurisdiction in which the individual claims residency;

-(C) Includes the individual's residential address; and

-(D) Is issued for the purpose of establishing an individual's residency in a jurisdiction outside Washington state.
+[2] OTS-3470.1

+- (A) The individual must provide valid proof of nonresidency at the time of purchase; - (B) The vessel purchased must measure at least (($\frac{\text{thirty}}{\text{in length}}$; and - (C) The individual must obtain a valid use permit from the vessel dealer authorized to sell use permits. - (ii) Valid proof of nonresidency.
+An individual may prove nonresidency with identification that: - (A) Includes a photograph of the individual; - (B) Is issued by the jurisdiction in which the individual claims residency; - (C) Includes the individual's residential address; and - (D) Is issued for the purpose of establishing an individual's residency in a jurisdiction outside Washington state.